wootapa/polygraph-ol/README.md

 ```javascript
 q.intersects([13.8517, 55.9646, 14.3049, 56.1017]).done() // <- You have options what you pass here.
 ```
-In the end, this is the result.
+In the end, it could be written like this.
 ```javascript
 const q = and()
     .eq('type', 'well')